gmc-code/PC-algorithms/docs/pseudocode/case.rst

         CASE age_flag OF
             TRUE:
-                OUTPUT "Entry permitted"
+                PRINT "Entry permitted"
             FALSE:
-                OUTPUT "No entry until you reach 13 years of age."
+                PRINT "No entry until you reach 13 years of age."
         ENDCASE
     END